McKinsey Culture & How to Answer the “Why McKinsey?” Question

 Bain has the reputation as the most collegial of the strategy firms, where colleagues not only work together but socialize in the evenings or on weekends.

-As described above, McKinsey stands out as the oldest and largest strategy consulting firm.
+McKinsey stands out as the oldest and largest strategy consulting firm.
 It’s early and aggressive steps to incorporate functional expertise into its problem solving to streamline solutions for client problems requiring this expertise is also distinct.

 But it is not at the highest levels that big differences between the firms are evident, but at the office level.